 And the first reason was that such an investment was very hard to justify.
 And we always compared, okay, if we take, if we invest in representing SAP, what would be the outcome if we took the same amount of money and invested it in our current business with Microsoft?

 And it always turned out that it was more profitable to invest more in our current business.
 But we also didn’t want to risk our relationship with Microsoft.

 And it’s not that Microsoft could do anything formally about it.
 But we just didn’t want to undermine that position because Microsoft was feeding us leads, they were giving us very favourable terms and conditions, and we didn’t want to jeopardize that relationship.

-My best advice to partners, if they want to be successful, that’s to keep a very warm and friendly relationship with their vendors.
+So my best advice to partners, if they want to be successful, that’s to keep a very warm and friendly relationship with their vendors.